DanielArzani/code-playground/notes.md

 - Turn it into a re-usable function in order to place multiple ones in a blog post or something of the sort

 - Look up how to use the sandbox attribute on the iframe for security reasons

+## To Fix

+- Each editor should be using the same number of lines, meaning, deleting one line in HTML should delete it in both css and js